 Difficulty Finishing Tasks

-They have difficulty in following a project through from beginning to end.
+Adult Children have difficulty in following a project through from beginning to end.
 They may have great beginnings, but then have problems with full follow-through, because they are doing several things at once and trying to do everything.
 They have problems pacing themselves, and their activities, tending to become exhausted with all that they have to do.

 Avoiding the Entire Truth